Talking With Your Children About HIV: HIV Awareness for Children

 Table of Contents

-In the US, the Centers for Disease Control and Prevention (CDC) report that young people ages 13 to 29 account for 39 percent of all new HIV infections in the U.S. more than any other age group.
-In 2009, 46 percent of high school students in the United States reported having had sexual intercourse.
+In the US, the Centers for Disease Control and Prevention (CDC) reports that young people ages 13 to 29 accounted for over a quarter of all new HIV infections in the US in 2010.
+Yet over half of young people who are infected do not know that they are living with HIV.
+A study conducted in 2009 showed that almost half of high school students in the United States reported having had sexual intercourse.
 Of these, over a third said they did not use a condom during their last sexual encounter and only about one in five has ever been tested for HIV despite recommendations for routine testing.
-These alarming statistics remind parents that they cannot afford to avoid talking with their children about HIV.
-For more information, see our info sheet on HIV Risk and Teens.
+These statistics serve as a serious reminder to parents that they cannot afford to avoid talking with their children about HIV.
+For more information, see The Well Project's Article on HIV Risk and Teens.

 Many parents are uncomfortable talking to their children about HIV because they do not have the correct information themselves.
 Before you talk to your children about HIV, it is important for you to know the facts.